panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 In the expression `class Child extends Parent { }` the `Child` class inherits from `Parent` the constructor, fields, and methods.

-For example, let's create a new child class `Blogger` that extends the parent class `User`.
+For example, let's create a new child class `ContentWriter` that extends the parent class `User`.

 ```javascript{13}
 class User {